A - Z of Useful Information for Parents

 The school also has a second hand uniform shop.
 Please enquire through the office, or look for opening hours in eNews or our online website calendar.

-All visitors to the school are required to register at the office, where they will be issued with a visitor’s badge.
-Please see our Visitors in Schools Policy.
+When COVIDSafe restrictions allow visitors to the school, all visitors are required to register at the office, where they will be issued with a visitor’s badge.
+Please see our Visitors in School Policy.

 Working with Children Check